Archangel Michael

 That distinction matters pastorally.
 Readers often reach Michael material during periods of anxiety, conflict, grief, or spiritual confusion.

-A responsible guide should not use the word protection in a way that implies a prayer failed if suffering still occurred.
+A responsible guide does not use the word protection in a way that implies a prayer failed if suffering still occurred.
 The traditional claim is narrower and stronger at the same time: Michael helps the believer remain steadfast inside trial, not magically outside it.

 • Courage.
 Michael symbolizes staying steady when fear tries to dominate judgment.